6A-Realm/SysBot.py/README.md

 A sys-botbase client for remote control automation of Nintendo Switch consoles.
 Based on SysBot.NET, written in python.

-## Setup:
-1. Download the repo
-2. Make a discord bot
-3. Download sys-botbase on your switch
+## Installation in 10 Easy Steps:
+1. Clone or download this repository and extracting the zip:
+2. Install <a href="https://www.python.org/">python</a>.
+Make sure you click "Add to PATH".
+3. Create a bot on the [Discord Developer Portal](https://discordapp.com/developers/).
+4. Turn on **PRESENCE INTENT** and **SERVER MEMBERS INTENT** in the bot's settings page on the developer portal.
+5. Install the latest release of [sys-botbase](https://github.com/olliz0r/sys-botbase/releases) directly onto your switch for Pokemon trading functionality.
-4. Fill out the config.yaml
+6. Fill out **config.example.yaml** and rename to **config.yaml**.
-5. Install dependencies
-6. py sysbot.py
+7. Open a command prompt by pressing the buttons `Windows Key` + `r`.
+8. Navigate to the SysBot.py-main folder using the `cd pathway` command.
+9. Install the requirements using the command `pip install -r requirements.txt`.
+10. Once all steps are completed, you can turn on the bot by using the command `py sysbot.py` or by double clicking on the sysbot.py file.

 ## Should I use this bot?
 If you want to use this for SysBot: